suitera/hello-world/README.md

 # hello-world

-An example repository to learn about Git and GitHub
+An example repository to learn about Git and GitHub!